SAP C4C CRM Systems: Implementation Challenges and Solutions

 User Adoption Resistance

 Without user buy-in, even the most sophisticated CRM system will not succeed.
-Employees accustomed to legacy systems and manual processes may view new systems as additional work rather than productivity enhancements.
+Employees who are accustomed to legacy systems and manual processes may view the new systems as additional work, and not as a supplement to increase productivity.
+This will have a large negative impact on the ROI and overall project success.

 Integration with Existing Systems